jessicaldale/manager-readme/README.md

 > This document does not apply to anyone else in the company, and solely reflects on my personal management style.

 # My Job
-As an Design Manager, it is my job to:
+As a Design Manager, it is my job to:

-1. Attract and Retain world-class talent (that's you)
+1. Provide context and vision
-2. Manage and Build well functioning design teams
+2. Manage and develop well-functioning design teams
-3. Create safe spaces for you to experience growth
+3. Create safe spaces for you to develop and growth
-3. Solve organizational problems and introduce or refine processes that support our work
+4. Solve organizational problems and introduce or refine processes that support our team's work
-4. Provide context and big-picture vision
+5. Hire and retain world-class talent (that's you)

 I’m here to help and support you, to set context for what you’re working on, and to advocate for you and the team with the rest of the company.